backyardbiomech/qtiConverter/README.md

 1. make a simple text file (MS Word can "Save As" a .txt files; Note that formatting or embedded images will not be saved).
 (Formatting, like **bold** and *italics* may be possible in future versions of this software).
 The exact formatting of this document is **extremely** important.
 See the bottom of this document for examples:
     - one blank line between questions (hereafter question blocks), no blank lines within question blocks
     - the first line in the block is a 2 letter indicator of question type based on Canvas question types.
 If no indicator is given, MC is assumed.
-(MC: multiple choice, MS: multiple selection, MT: matching, SA: short answer (fill in the blank),
- MD: multiple dropdowns, MB: multiple blanks, ES: essay, TX: just text (instructions) **NOTE: right now, multiple choice is the only supported question type.**
+(MC: multiple choice, MA: multiple answers (select all that apply), MT: matching, SA: short answer (fill in the blank), MD: multiple dropdowns, MB: multiple blanks, ES: essay, TX: just text (instructions) **NOTE: right now, multiple choice, multiple answers, short answer (fill in the blank), and essays are the only supported question types.**
     - the second line in the block refers to any image associated with the question.
 The line should read `image: imageFileName.jpg`.
 If no image is connected to the question, do not include this line.
     - the third line (or first if no image or question type indicators are required) is a number followed by separator (period or ")"), followed by a space, followed by the text of the question. **a period is the default separator**.
     - the question text is followed on the next line (no blank line, just the next line) by answers
         - answers begin with a letter followed by the same separator as the question
-        - correct answer(s) are marked with a \* before the letter (at the start of the line)
+        - correct answer(s) are marked with a \* before the letter (at the start of the line) for multiple choice and multiple answer questions
     - Questions can have any number followed by a period or closing parenthesis (whatever character follows the question number must be the same as whatever character follows the answer letter)
     - NOTE that question numbers and answer letters will not necessarily transfer to Canvas (due to the *shuffle answers* option in Canvas).
 See below for the import process.